Justice League (film): Post-production

 Warner Bros.
 CEO Kevin Tsujihara mandated the film to be under two hours.
 In consequence, the final cut runs for that exact time.
 The company also did not opt to delay the film's release despite the fact that there had been numerous problems in post-production, so that the executives would receive their cash bonuses before the company's merger with AT&T. In February 2018, it was reported that Snyder was fired from directorial duties from Justice League, after his cut was deemed "unwatchable" according to Collider's Matt Goldberg.
 "I'd heard similar things from separate sources over the last year as well, I also heard that Snyder's rough-cut of the movie was 'unwatchable' (a word that jumped out at me because it's rare you hear two separate sources use exactly the same adjective).
 Of course, even if that's true, there's obviously more to the story since rough cuts can be fixed up with reshoots, rewrites, etc.," Goldberg wrote.
 According to DC Comics publisher, comic book artist Jim Lee, Snyder was not fired.
 Speaking at the Calgary Comic and Entertainment Expo, Lee stated "that [Snyder] was not fired at all and that he stepped down from the production due to a family matter", as far as he knew.
 In July 2020, Ray Fisher claimed that Whedon's on-set treatment of the film's cast and crew was "gross, abusive, unprofessional, and completely unacceptable".
+Following Fisher's statements, Whedon's conduct on earlier productions came under renewed scrutiny.
+Several actors associated with Buffy the Vampire Slayer and Angel, most notably Charisma Carpenter, publicly alleged comparable behaviour.
+In May 2021, Gadot claimed that Whedon threatened to harm her career for refusing to record lines that she didn't want to say in the film.
+Whedon, however, denied the allegations by Gadot, stating that it was miscommunication as she is not a native English speaker.
 Justice League and Batman v Superman writer Chris Terrio called the theatrical cut an act of vandalism, and attempted unsuccessfully to get his name removed from the film.